Even in 1913, Williamsburg had emerging artists. Man Ray for one emerged from there, and he emerged quickly.

 Again, he combines continuity and transformation, naturally including a visit to Picasso's studio.
 Even when he adopts the threatening stance of Dada, as with a gun suspended from a magnet, he lends it elegance and humor.
 The black, nail-studded iron of Gift suggests a nightmarish present, but also a free exchange worthy of cultural anthropology.
 The metronome with a ticking eye bears the titles Indestructible Object and Object to Be Destroyed.
 You decide.
 A sense of beauty also goes perfectly with the evolution from Dada to Surrealism.

 A clothesline makes me think of a much later poem by another American, Richard Wilbur: "The morning air is all awash with angels."
-An accidental discovery, the photogram, extends the poetry (although Lásló Moholy-Nagy was making photograms at Bauhaus in 1922).
+An accidental discovery, the photogram, extends the poetry (although László Moholy-Nagy was making photograms, a term that he coined, at the Bauhaus in 1922).
 Here Ray exposes film in direct contact with the object to be recorded.
 The rebel names the Rayograms after himself—and makes some of his first on commission, for the Paris electric company.
 Again one cannot pull apart the found object from transformations into art.

 Faced with the Nazi invasion, Ray chose Hollywood before a postwar return to Paris.
-As with Wassily Kandinsky during World War I, exile risks nostalgia for the recent past.
+As with Wassily Kandinsky during World War I or Marc Chagall after World War II, exile risks nostalgia for the recent past.
 As with an aging Picasso, an art of reinvention risks falling behind the inventions of others.
 The jokes and poems keep coming, but they grow leaden, and a return to painting weighs them down that much more.
 Ray gets one last great image, a billiard table angled to the clouds.
 But an art of continuity and self-transformation finally stumbles on the disruption of war.

 As an American in prewar Europe, Ray might stand for two Modernisms—the stuffy institution and anti-art.
 He had the versatility to pull off both, just as he could work in oils, drawing, and photography.
 He created assemblage before it had a name.
 A chandelier of coat hangers casts still more dancing shadows against the wall and over a suitcase on the floor, like a refugee's lost luggage.
 They would look at home in a gallery today.